VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

 ### --names
 If this argument is given, all names present in the data file will be redacted. redact_names function will be called and the data and redacted list output is taken in redact_list dictionary and redact_count dictionary respectively.

+### --dates
+If this argument is given, then all dates in the data file will be redacted. redact_dates function will be called, output is stored in the dictionaries that are mentioned above.

 ### --phones
 If this argument is given, then all phone numbers in the data file will be redacted. redact_phones function will be called, output is stored in the dictionaries that are mentioned above.